 Speak to a Dedicated Divorce Attorney in California

 While people can retain separate property throughout their marriages, if they are not careful, their actions may change the character of the property from separate to community.
 If you intend to end your marriage and you or your spouse have separate assets, you should speak with a California divorce attorney to assess your options.
-If you share custody of a child and wish to modify or enforce a court order, it is in your best interest to meet with a lawyer to determine your options.
 Ethan M. Weisinger is a dedicated California divorce attorney skilled at navigating the complexities of property division, and if you engage his services, he will work tirelessly on your behalf.
 You can contact Mr. Weisinger at 925-258-2020 or via the form online to set up a meeting.

 This Blog/Web Site is made available by the lawyer or law firm publisher for educational purposes only, as well as to give you general information and a general understanding of the law, not to provide specific legal advice.
 By using this blog site, you understand that there is no attorney-client relationship between you and the Blog/Web Site publisher.
 The Blog/Web Site should not be used as a substitute for competent legal advice from a licensed professional attorney in your State.